cogawi/resume/resume.md

 Mechanical engineer with the heart of an inventor, a problem solver with the ability to design and build products.
 Experienced in bringing products from concept through production, with feedback from the customer and supplier throughout the process.

-- 11 years of mechanical and structural design experience, working on big picture large assemblies, as well as minute details, and defining designs with 2D drawings and 3D models.
+- 11 years of mechanical, structural, and fluid system design experience, working on large and complicated assemblies as well as the tiniest details, and defining designs with 2D drawings and 3D models.
 - Experienced in working with internal and external suppliers, designing for production lines as well as custom products.
 - Accustomed to working in teams of different disciplines, including manufacturing engineers, stress analysts and electrical systems designers, whose input is required to complete the job.